 - 1/2 cup sunflower seeds

-- Preheat the oven to 350 degrees Fahrenheit.
+- Preheat the oven to 325 degrees Fahrenheit.
+Line a 9"x11" baking sheet with parchment paper or a Silpat mat.

 - In a large mixing bowl, add all the rest of your ingredients.
 Stir in the egg white until everything is mixed well.

 - Spread onto a baking sheet lined with parchment paper or a silpat mat.
 Bake for 20-25 minutes or until it starts to brown.
 (Start checking on it at minute 17 or 18 as it can brown too quickly.)

 - Allow to cool completely on the baking sheet.
 Break into large chunks and store in an airtight container for up to 2 weeks.

 - You can use olive oil or vegetable oil in place of coconut oil, but granola will not crisp/cluster as well.